 To avoid this, be sure to set aside enough cash to cover several months of unpaid rent for each investment property in your portfolio and keep an eye on your emergency fund as you may well need to rely on it in the coming months where things are still largely unpredictable.

-At Andelsman Law, our attorneys are committed to advising and representing real estate professionals in a wide variety of real estate transactions.
+At Andelsman Law, our private lending attorneys are committed to advising and representing real estate professionals in a wide variety of real estate transactions.
 If you would like help navigating your next deal, we would love to partner with you.